 During the event of a fire, always follow R.A.C.E. fire procedures in order to keep yourself and those around you safe.

-- Rescue or remove any persons from the immediate scene
+- Relocate any persons from the immediate scene

 - Pull the nearest alarm and call 911, then the following numbers